Making Reading Fun for Reluctant Readers

 - Bribing with screen time ("read for 20 minutes, then you can watch TV")

-- Punishing by removing books ("if you don't finish homework, no reading time")
+- Punishing by removing books ("if you do not finish homework, no reading time")

 - Constant pressure to read "better" or "more"